rosenpass/rosenpass-website/content/en/blog/tlsrosenpass_july.md

 We told the server to accept connections on port 4433 on localhost (`-accept localhost:4433`).
 The `-www` parameter starts a simple HTTP server providing an HTML page with information about the TLS session.
 The client can request it by sending the `GET /` HTTP command.
 In our test case, we usually only ran each command once and then switched to another one, which is why the option `-naccept 1` is useful, which kills the server after one connection.
 We used `-trace` to display the TLS protocol messages received and sent by the server.
 This is not necessary for simple tests, however, we wanted to be able to explain what is going on based on this output.

-And now for the cryptographically revelant parameters: As described above, we did not use certificates in our example (`-nocert`).
+And now for the cryptographically relevant parameters: As described above, we did not use certificates in our example (`-nocert`).
 The parameter `-psk` is used to provide a pre-shared key.
 Here, we just gave an unsecure short example key.
 TLS uses a so-called PSK identity bitstring to help the client and server communicate which PSK they use.
 In OpenSSL, it has a default value of `Client_identity`, and we set it to `rosenpass` using the `-psk_identity` parameter.

 With OpenSSL version 3.0.10, this command displays the following to indicate that the server is listening for connections:
 ```bash